-Background & Challenge:
+Background / Challenge:

 Separately, The High End was also developing a new line of tonics (non-alcoholic mixers), made from the most carefully selected and finest botanicals.
 We partnered with The High End to create a new brand for both, the new microbrewery in Miami and their new line of tonics.

 In Miami, The High End approached the brewmasters behind 10 Barrels Brewing to create this new Latin-focused brewery.
 After much research—for locations and types of beers— a final concept launched in Miami’s Wynwood art district.
 We determined that the name—based in Spanish, but functional in English; with the idea of “south”—had to speak to potential customers, beer drinkers, and locals alike.

-For the microbrewery, the name “Veza” was selected—and invented word taken from the Spanish word for beer (“cerveza”).
-The suffix “Sur” (Spanish for “south”) was appended to the name to further emphasize the idea that this is brewery with beers crafted specifically for the area: refreshing, tropical and fun.
+For the microbrewery, the name “Veza” was selected—an invented word taken from the Spanish word for beer (“cerveza”).
+The suffix “Sur” (Spanish for “south”) was appended to the name to further emphasize the idea that this is a brewery with beers crafted specifically for the area: refreshing, tropical and fun.